-In this tutorial, I'm gonna' show you how to troubleshoot the throttle position sensor (TPS) on your Nissan 3.3L Pathfinder (Frontier, XTerra or QX4), with a multimeter and in a step-by-step way.
+In this tutorial I'm gonna' show you how to test the throttle position sensor (TPS) on your 4.0L Jeep Grand Cherokee (Cherokee, Wrangler) without a scan tool.

 Contents of this tutorial:

 You can find this tutorial in Spanish here: Cómo Probar El Sensor TPS (1997-2001 4.0L Grand Cherokee) (at: autotecnico-online.com).

 Symptoms Of A Bad Throttle Position Sensor (TPS)

 The TP sensor provides the PCM with throttle plate angle info.
 This, in layman's terms means that it tells the computer how much you're stepping on (or off) the accelerator.

 The throttle angle info the throttle position sensor (TPS) provides is key to engine performance.
 So, when this bad boy fails, your Jeep is gonna' resent it.

 You'll see one or more of the following symptoms: